TNamdarian/seven-terraces/README.md

 10. As a Registered User, I want to be able to delete my account and profile;
 11. As a Registered User, I want to be able to log out of my account;
 12. As a Registered User, I want to be able to get in contact via social media if I like enquire about properties or have suggestions.
-13. As a Registered User, I wan to be able to get in touch with the admin regarding the deals I’m interested in viewing.
+13. As a Registered User, I want to be able to get in touch with the admin regarding the deals I’m interested in viewing.
 #### **Admin User**
 The Admin user shares the same expectations as the Registered user with some additional ones as below:
 1. As an Admin User, I would like the ability to **log in to an admin account** so that I can **create, edit and delete featured property posts** for each month;